hkotek/hkotek.com/_posts/2023-11-06-text-to-images-models-biases.md

 I bet you wouldn't be able to guess which one is which if didn't tell you.

 These are simple examples of *syntactic "bracketing" ambiguities*: on one interpretation, "red" modifies the complex noun phrase while on the other "red" modifies the first noun alone.
 For example:
-1. red [oranges and apples]
+1. red [apples and oranges]
-2. [red oranges] and apples
+2. [red apples] and organes

 In the case of *"red oranges and apples"*, on either bracketing, the oranges have got to be red, no way around it.
-For *"red apples and oranges"*, there is a more sensible parse (only the apples are red) and a less sensible one (both the apples and the oranges are red), and you'd expect to see the models generate the more sensible reading given the likely training data.
+For *"red apples and oranges"*, on the other hand, there is a more sensible parse (only the apples are red) and a less sensible one (both the apples and the oranges are red), and you'd expect to see the models generate the more sensible reading given the likely training data.
 Nonetheless, we don't really see a difference.

 That led me to try ***"red apples and peppers"*** vs ***"red peppers and apples"***, since both can be red (or green), so I wondered if there'd be a difference there, but not really.
+Again, I don't think you'd independently be able to guess which image corresponds to which prompt:

 <img src="https://hkotek.com/text-to-image/red-apples-peppers.png" width="35%" /> &emsp; &emsp;
 <img src="https://hkotek.com/text-to-image/red-peppers-apples.png" width="35%" />